NYC Department of Transportation (DOT)

 Street opening permits for utility and construction work

-Construction logistics plans (lane closures, pedestrian walkways)
+Construction logistics plans (lane closures, pedestrian walkways, sheds)

-Curb cut and driveway permits
+Curb cut and driveway permits for vehicular access

 Street furniture, bike racks, and bollard permits